Caojunsheng/GolangStudy/grammer/chan.md

       throw("unreachable")
    }

+func chanrecv(c *hchan, ep unsafe.Pointer, block bool) (selected, received bool) {
+	...

+	if c == nil {
+		if !block {
+			return
+		}
+		// 阻塞调用，一直等待接收nil的chan，goroutine挂起
+		gopark(nil, nil, waitReasonChanReceiveNilChan, traceEvGoStop, 2)
+		throw("unreachable")
+	}

-   // Fast path: check for failed non-blocking operation without acquiring the lock.
-  if !block && empty(c) {
+	// Fast path: check for failed non-blocking operation without acquiring the lock. if !block && empty(c) {
 		// After observing that the channel is not ready for receiving, we observe whether the
+		// channel is closed.
+		//
- // channel is closed. // // Reordering of these checks could lead to incorrect behavior when racing with a close. // For example, if the channel was open and not empty, was closed, and then drained, // reordered reads could incorrectly indicate "open and empty".
-To prevent reordering, // we use atomic loads for both checks, and rely on emptying and closing to happen in // separate critical sections under the same lock.
-This assumption fails when closing // an unbuffered channel with a blocked send, but that is an error condition anyway.  if atomic.Load(&c.closed) == 0 {
+		// Reordering of these checks could lead to incorrect behavior when racing with a close.
+		// For example, if the channel was open and not empty, was closed, and then drained,
+		// reordered reads could incorrectly indicate "open and empty".
+To prevent reordering,
+		// we use atomic loads for both checks, and rely on emptying and closing to happen in
+		// separate critical sections under the same lock.
+This assumption fails when closing
+		// an unbuffered channel with a blocked send, but that is an error condition anyway. if atomic.Load(&c.closed) == 0 {
 			// Because a channel cannot be reopened, the later observation of the channel
- // being not closed implies that it was also not closed at the moment of the // first observation.
-We behave as if we observed the channel at that moment // and report that the receive cannot proceed.  return
+			// being not closed implies that it was also not closed at the moment of the
+			// first observation.
+We behave as if we observed the channel at that moment
+			// and report that the receive cannot proceed. return
 		}
 		// The channel is irreversibly closed.
 Re-check whether the channel has any pending data
- // to receive, which could have arrived between the empty and closed checks above. // Sequential consistency is also required here, when racing with such a send.  if empty(c) {
+		// to receive, which could have arrived between the empty and closed checks above.
+		// Sequential consistency is also required here, when racing with such a send. if empty(c) {
-         // The channel is irreversibly closed and empty.
-  if raceenabled {
+			// The channel is irreversibly closed and empty. if raceenabled {
 				raceacquire(c.raceaddr())
 			}
 			if ep != nil {
 				typedmemclr(c.elemtype, ep)
 			}
 			return true, false
 		}
 	}

 	var t0 int64
 	if blockprofilerate > 0 {
 		t0 = cputicks()
 	}

 	lock(&c.lock)

 	if c.closed != 0 && c.qcount == 0 {
 		if raceenabled {
 			raceacquire(c.raceaddr())
 		}
 		unlock(&c.lock)
 		if ep != nil {
 			typedmemclr(c.elemtype, ep)
 		}
 		return true, false
 	}

 	if sg := c.sendq.dequeue(); sg != nil {
 		// Found a waiting sender.
 If buffer is size 0, receive value
 		// directly from sender.
-Otherwise, receive from head of queue // and add sender's value to the tail of the queue (both map to // the same buffer slot because the queue is full).  recv(c, sg, ep, func() { unlock(&c.lock) }, 3)
+Otherwise, receive from head of queue
+		// and add sender's value to the tail of the queue (both map to
+		// the same buffer slot because the queue is full). recv(c, sg, ep, func() { unlock(&c.lock) }, 3)
 		return true, true
 	}

 	if c.qcount > 0 {
 		// Receive directly from queue
 		qp := chanbuf(c, c.recvx)
 		if raceenabled {
 			racenotify(c, c.recvx, nil)
 		}
 		if ep != nil {
 			typedmemmove(c.elemtype, ep, qp)
 		}
 		typedmemclr(c.elemtype, qp)
 		c.recvx++
 		if c.recvx == c.dataqsiz {
 			c.recvx = 0
 		}
 		c.qcount--
 		unlock(&c.lock)
 		return true, true
 	}

 	if !block {
 		unlock(&c.lock)
 		return false, false
 	}

-   // no sender available: block on this channel.
-  gp := getg()
+	// no sender available: block on this channel. gp := getg()
 	mysg := acquireSudog()
 	mysg.releasetime = 0
 	if t0 != 0 {
 		mysg.releasetime = -1
 	}
 	// No stack splits between assigning elem and enqueuing mysg
 	// on gp.waiting where copystack can find it. mysg.elem = ep
 	mysg.waitlink = nil
 	gp.waiting = mysg
 	mysg.g = gp
 	mysg.isSelect = false
 	mysg.c = c
 	gp.param = nil
 	c.recvq.enqueue(mysg)
 	// Signal to anyone trying to shrink our stack that we're about
 	// to park on a channel.
-The window between when this G's status // changes and when we set gp.activeStackChans is not safe for // stack shrinking.  atomic.Store8(&gp.parkingOnChan, 1)
+The window between when this G's status
+	// changes and when we set gp.activeStackChans is not safe for
+	// stack shrinking.
+	atomic.Store8(&gp.parkingOnChan, 1)
 	gopark(chanparkcommit, unsafe.Pointer(&c.lock), waitReasonChanReceive, traceEvGoBlockRecv, 2)

 	// someone woke us up
 	if mysg != gp.waiting {
 		throw("G waiting list is corrupted")
 	}
 	gp.waiting = nil
 	gp.activeStackChans = false
 	if mysg.releasetime > 0 {
 		blockevent(mysg.releasetime-t0, 2)
 	}
 	success := mysg.success
 	gp.param = nil
 	mysg.c = nil
 	releaseSudog(mysg)
 	return true, success
 }
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMzA5MzQ2NywtMTgyMDQ0NTcwXX0=
+eyJoaXN0b3J5IjpbLTE4NzcxMTkwMjUsLTE4MjA0NDU3MF19
 -->